SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/05-Arithmetic-Operators.md

 System.out.println(0.0 / 0.0);
 ```

-When printing the values `∞` and `-∞`, the console the output may be `?`.
+When printing the values `∞` and `-∞`, to the console the output may be `?`.

-This happens because the console in Windows does not work correctly with Unicode and breaks when facing most of the non-standard symbols, letters and special characters.
+This happens because the console in Windows does not work correctly with Unicode charachters and malfunctions when facing most of the non-standard symbols, letters and special characters.

 ## Remainder

-The modular division operator `%` computes the remainder after dividing its left-hand operand by its right-hand operand.
+The modular division operator `%` computes the remainder of dividing its left-hand operand by its right-hand operand.

 ```java live
 int a = 7;